aditya25shah/30daysofProject/README.md

 Day 3 : Currency Converter

-Day 4 : Travel Website

-Day 5 : Gemini powered ai chatbot
+Day 4 : Gemini powered ai chatbot (Did it but got to know will need a backend for that)
-Day 3 : Currency Converter App

 # 30 Days 30 project Challenge to Master ReactJS